 There are a few drawbacks to consider before opening a Clear Access Banking account:

 - No check-writing privileges.
 Unlike other checking accounts, Clear Access Banking doesn’t support check-writing capabilities.

 - No interest.
 Some teen checking accounts, like Axos Bank First Checking and Alliant Credit Union Free Checking, earn a modest interest rate to reward your teen for developing good money habits, but this one doesn’t.

 - May have to open in person.
 If your teen is between the ages of 13 and 17, you and your child must visit a local branch to open this account.
 But if they’re 18 or older, they can open the account online.

 Wells Fargo Clear Access Banking reviews and complaints

 Wells Fargo doesn’t have many fans on the Better Business Bureau (BBB) or Trustpilot.
-It’s not accredited with the BBB, and as of June 2021, it holds a 1.09 out of 5-star BBB rating based on 307 customer reviews and has a whopping 3,240 complaints lodged against it in the last three years.
-Its Trustscore is along the same vein, coming in at 1.4 out of 5 stars based on nearly 500 reviews.
+It earns an F rating with the BBB.
+As of July 2022, it holds a 1.08 out of 5-star BBB rating based on 571 customer reviews and has a whopping 4,491 complaints lodged against it in the last three years.
+Its Trustscore is along the same vein, coming in at 1.3 out of 5 stars based on nearly 747 reviews.